 About This Project

 In the Choctaw language, "Nan Awaya" means a "Place of Growth".
-It refers to the location in present-day Mississippi, where, according to Choctaw origins stories, God created the Choctaw people from the earth.
-We call our farm "Nan Awaya Heritage Farmstead" out of respect for our Choctaw ancestors' connection with the land, and in the hope that this farm can be a place of learning and growth for us as well as for our community.
+It refers to the location in present-day Mississippi, where, according to Choctaw origin stories, God created the Choctaw people from the earth.
+We call our farm "Nan Awaya" out of respect for our Indigenous ancestors' connection with the land, and in the hope that this farm can be a place of learning and growth.

-The Nan Awaya Heritage Farmstead is an effort to adapt Choctaw traditional knowledge to the realities and challenges of the 21st century.
-We have four primary goals: to restore the productivity of the land, to produce healthy food, to support our community, and to bring back to light important aspects of Indigenous Choctaw culture.
+Nan Awaya Farm is a hands-on effort to apply the knowledge and perspectives of Choctaw traditional culture to the realities and challenges of the 21st century.
+We have four primary goals: to help revitalize healthy Choctaw traditional cuisine, restore the native landscapes of our pastures, reconnect our community with the land, and enliven Indigenous Choctaw culture.

 In 2015, we bought a degraded piece of land on the Choctaw Nation Reservation and went to work.
 We started restoring the native prairie and savanna landscapes of the farm, reintroducing American bison, offering community cultural activities out on a vibrant landscape, creating the Choctaw Food book, hosting a blog, building a green home, selling bison meat, and much more, all while continuing to serve in our day jobs for the Tribe.

 By candidly chronicling some of the ups and downs on the journey of Nan Awaya Farm, we hope to build a conversation around practical cultural revitalization, sustainability, and quality of life in the 21st century.